US orders 2,500 Marines and an amphibious assault ship to Mideast after almost 2 weeks of war

 Earlier, at least eight people were killed in a strike on the southern coastal city of Sidon, the ministry said Friday.

-“There is no justification in holding an entire nation hostage,” he said.

-Israeli Defense Minister Israel Katz said earlier that the strikes were “just the beginning.”

 Rising reported from Bangkok.
 Toropin reported from Washington, and Corder reported from The Hague, Netherlands.
-Associated Press writers Sally Abou AlJoud, Kareem Chehayeb and Bassem Mroue in Beirut; Sam Mednick in Tel Aviv, Israel; and Tia Goldenberg in Washington contributed to this story.
+Associated Press writers Sally Abou AlJoud, Kareem Chehayeb and Bassem Mroue in Beirut; Sam Mednick in Tel Aviv, Israel; Will Weissert at Joint Base Andrews, Maryland; and Tia Goldenberg in Washington contributed to this story.